PSneijder/StructuredLogging/README.md

 StructuredLogging collects data over HTTP, while your applications use the best available structured logging APIs for your platform.
 StructuredLogging is a web application hosted on your infrastructure, so you retain complete control over your own data.

-StructuredLogging is a log server that runs on a central machine.
-Your applications internally write structured events with a framework like Serilog, NLog, log4net.

 Structured logging preserves the individual property values, as well as the text, of each event.
 These are sent across the network to StructuredLogging, which displays and makes them searchable: